 Gallery

+Based in the Yarra Valley, VIC.
 Contact me to arrange a personal viewing of any sculptures.

 ’Spirit Pole’, journeys forward through the creation of a largish piece that exhibits beauty, movement, form and balance.
 I am more likely to suggest that ‘Spirit Pole’ is representation of organic forms, flowing and interacting in unison.